yyuukkee/Machine-Learning-in-Financial-Engineering-Homework-Project/README.md

 ### Important Notice

 This project contains materials shared with the permission of my professor.
-Please note that the materials are for personal review only and **should not be further distributed** in any form.
+Please note that the materials are for personal review only and should not be further distributed.
 Thank you for your understanding.